unsol/design/spec.md

 #### `EEI.useGas_ : Int`

-Operator to deduct the given amount of gas (`GDEDUCT`) from the available gas.
+Deduct the specified amount of gas (`GDEDUCT`) from the available gas.

 1. Load the value `GAVAIL` from `eei.gas`.